informatics-isi-edu/deriva-py/docs/project-tutorial.md

         "projection_type": "acl"
       }
     })
+    # apply these local config changes to the server
+    model.apply(catalog)

 This slightly cryptic policy states that ERMrest should project the `RCB` (aka _row created by_) column and treat it like an ACL; when the